“Budget Promises: Beyond Parliament” is a pioneering online platform that tracks the government’s record in delivering on its annual budget promises.

 Open - Extensive information available and accessible with ease

-Information on promises was accessed via three modes: (i) websites, (ii) government officials, and (iii) requests for information filed under the Right To Information (RTI) Act.
+Information on promises was accessed via three modes: (i) checks of relevant government websites, (ii) calls/visits to government agencies, and (iii) requests for information filed under the Right to Information (RTI) Act.

-This indicator tracks the level of progress of implementation of the promises based on the timelines and milestones set by the government agency responsible for actioning the promise.
-The Progress for a promise varies as follows:
+This indicator tracks to what extent the government is doing what they are saying they will do.
+More technically, it tracks the level of progress on implementing the promises.
+The evaluation is based on the timelines and milestones set by the government agency responsible for actioning the promise.
+The Progress of implementation of a promise varies as follows:

 Undisclosed - Insufficient or no information to determine status of promise

-Broken - Promise has been removed from 2017 plan
+Broken - No progress on promise or promise removed from 2017 action plan

-By indicating the levels of government disclosure and progress on each of the promises, the platform provides a novel and neutral basis on which to assess the government’s performance in implementing its promises.
+By indicating the levels of government disclosure and progress on each of the promises, the platform provides a novel and neutral basis on which to assess the government’s performance in fulfilling its budget promises.

 Hotline - 076 898 5522